 If the customer doesn’t know who is sending the message, they might ignore your message, especially if it is coming from a number they don’t recognize.

 Get straight to the point right away.
 Present the most important ideas right up-front to be sure your message is received, loud and clear.

 The purpose of sending a text message is to communicate short messages quickly.
 The worst thing you could do is make it complicated or in-depth.
 Get your message across as rapidly as possible, and try to only pick one topic per message.

-The use of texting in all caps to grab attention, to convey importance or urgency, or emphasize a thought is a common stylistic usage in the internet age.
-However, it can also convey an aggressive tone.
+The use of texting in all caps to grab attention, convey importance or urgency, or emphasize a thought is a common stylistic usage in the internet age.
+However, it can also convey an aggressive tone, which is not proper text messaging etiquette.
 Make sure that your tone remains professional and on-brand.

 Sending and receiving confidential information can open you up to liability.
 So it’s smarter to not send confidential or personal information via text.
 Words live on forever, so if you have something particularly personal to talk about, it’s probably best done on another channel.